 The Leonardo Express usually runs every 15 minutes from Fiumicino Airport to Termini Central Station without stopping.
 The journey time is 32 minutes.
 The Internet ticket is valid for one trip on the booked day.
 So you can simply take a later train in case of a flight delay.
-Children up to the age of 12 accompanied by a paying adult are free.
+A child up to the age of 12 accompanied by a paying adult is free.

 The regional line FL1 runs in a half-ring around the city.
 Important train stations are Trastevere, Ostiense and Tiburtina.
 In Trastevere you change to St. Peter’s Basilica, in Ostiense the Metro B crosses and the line to Ostia begins, Tiburtina is an express station and there is the bus station for connections to the Apennines.